-The funded ratio of the Plan remained under 60 percent in the January 1, 2022 Actuarial Valuation.
-However, the Plan's actuary determined that there was not a need to increase contribution rates.
-For 2022, the employer contribution rate was 20.647 percent (which is net of the employer debt service credit of 6% of pay) and the employee contribution rate was 13.324 percent.
-These rates continue to result in the Plan's funded ratio reaching the statutorily required 60 percent level within 10 years of 2022 (i.e., by 2032).
+Source: January 1, 2023 Actuarial Valuation Report. increase contribution rates.
+For 2024, the employer contribution rate was increased from 20.647 percent to 21.590 percent (which is net of the employer debt service credit of 6 percent of pay) and the employee contribution rate was increased from 13.324 percent to 13.795 percent.
+These rates result in the Plan's funded ratio reaching the statutorily required 60 percent level within 10 years of 2023 (i.e., by 2033).

-The January 1, 2022 Actuarial Valuation notes that differences between the expected experience based on the actuarial assumptions and the actual experience create changes in the actuarial accrued liability, the actuarial value of assets, and the unfunded actuarial accrued liability from one year to the next.
+The January 1, 2023 Actuarial Valuation notes that differences between the expected experience based on the actuarial assumptions and the actual experience create changes in the actuarial accrued liability, the actuarial value of assets, and the unfunded actuarial accrued liability from one year to the next.
 These changes create an actuarial gain if the experience is favorable and an actuarial loss if the experience is unfavorable.
-The Plan experienced a total net actuarial gain of \$14.0 million during 2021.
+The Plan experienced a total net actuarial loss of \$99.8 million during 2022.
 The Valuation notes that this net gain is a combination of two principal factors: demographic experience and investment performance.

-The January 1, 2022 Actuarial Valuation discloses that the Plan's demographic assumptions (such as mortality, turnover, retirement, pay increases, etc.) experienced a loss of \$16.0 million during 2021.
-The rate of return on the actuarial value of Plan assets was 9.80 percent for the year ending December 31, 2021, compared to the rate of return assumption of 8.25 percent.
-The higher than assumed rate of return in 2021 resulted in a gain of \$29.9 million.
+The January 1, 2023 Actuarial Valuation discloses that the Plan's demographic assumptions (such as mortality, turnover, retirement, pay increases, etc.) experienced a loss of \$49.5 million during 2022.
+The rate of return on the actuarial value of Plan assets was 5.75 percent for the year ending December 31, 2022, compared to the rate of return assumption of 8.25 percent.
+The lower than assumed rate of return in 2022 resulted in a loss of \$50.3 million.

-The January 1, 2022 Actuarial Valuation projects the funded ratio of the Plan to be 115.96 percent in year 2040.
-This is an increase from last year's projected funded ratio in year 2040 of 103.61 percent.
+The January 1, 2023 Actuarial Valuation projects the funded ratio of the Plan to be 81.99 percent in year 2040.
+This is a decrease from last year's projected funded ratio in year 2040 of 115.96 percent.